aldelaro5/Bug-Fables-Internal-Docs/SetText/Related Systems/Backtracking.md

 The storage of the textbox in `diagstring` only happens upon a [Next](../Commands/Individual%20commands/Next.md) or [Goto](../Commands/Individual%20commands/Goto.md) command which delimits what constitutes a textbox.
 At the end of processing either command, `currentdialogue` is incremented and `tempdiag` added to `diagstring`.

-Additionally, `tempdiag` is reset to its starting value which is |`size`,size.x,size.y|.
+Additionally, `tempdiag` is reset to its starting value which is |[size](../Commands/Individual%20commands/size.md),size.x,size.y|.
 Every time [Next](../Commands/Individual%20commands/Next.md) is processed, but before adding the textbox to `diagstring`, it will yield control to MainManager.Update by setting [waitinput](../Global%20vars%20used/waitinput.md) to true.
 This is where the game allows a backtracking to be initiated, but only after at least one textbox has passed.
 It is also possible to backtrack on the last textbox if an [End](../Commands/Individual%20commands/End.md) command has not been processed.

 Once a backtrack is initiated, the current line that SetText is waiting on [waitinput](../Global%20vars%20used/waitinput.md) to be released is added to `diagstring`, `currentdialogue` is decremented and `backtacking` is set to true.
 The reason adding the current is added is because since it has already been processed by SetText, [waitinput](../Global%20vars%20used/waitinput.md) can only come back to false once that current line is passed during a backtrack.
 The only way for this to happen is if the current line becomes a backtrack itself in `diagstring`.